 Standard Operating Procedures (SOPs) are designed to create safe and efficient work practice for all staff members, departments, students, resident artists and related personnel.
 Questions concerning SOPs should be addressed to Ryan Knapp, Production Manager at 301.405.0779 or email@example.com.

-Please note that additional rules and regulations govern the general use of the Center; the below SOPs only apply to the specific areas addressed.
+Please note that additional rules and regulations govern the general use of The Clarice; the below SOPs only apply to the specific areas addressed.

 - Aerial Performer Rigging Standards

 - Open Flame Use